wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1251 =
+* Tested with WP 3.5.2
+* Retain line breaks in Notes
+* Workaround for tinyMCE/Chrome bug that caused notes and some nutrition fields to get dropped after an autosave
+* Better protection from inadvertent delete of recipe data in post edit

 = 3.2 Build 1249 =
 * Fix for bad ratings